 Changing the visual layout of the form

-The entire form is generated from the HTML code at , which is generated based on the document at .xml .
-Therefore, to change the style of the document and its specific elements, we can use the CSS at .
+The entire form is generated from HTML code, which is generated based on an .xml document.
+Therefore, to change the style of the document and its specific elements, we can use CSS.

 Style change on autoforms.cdesk.io